 The purchaser claiming under this warranty shall report a warranty claim to his Authorized Dealer.
 The dealer shall complete the claim, on the prescribed form, for inspection by an authorized company representative.
-Warranty claims must be made within 60 days of warranty expiration.
+Warranty claims must be made within 60 days of warranty expiration on the Honey Bee Manufacturing Ltd Claim Form (CFI).